LeenaVig/Healthcaare_data_analysis/README.md

-This project aims to analyse the correlations between different health parameters provided in the dataset.The correlations are tobehighlighted using appropriate graphs and finally depicted onto a dashboard for convenient viewing.
+This project aims to analyse the correlations between different health parameters provided in the dataset.The correlations are to be highlighted using appropriate graphs and finally depicted onto a dashboard for convenient viewing.